-Since that first litter in 2002, I’ve bred numerous champions and had several nationally ranked dogs.
-I’m proudest of my back-to-back 13″ Best of Winners/Best Bred By Exhibitor at the 2005 and 2006 National Specialties, CH.
+Since that first litter in 2002, I’ve bred numerous champions and had several nationally ranked dogs; most notably, back-to-back 13″ Best of Winners/Best Bred By Exhibitor at the 2005 and 2006 National Specialties, CH.
 Beowulf Talbot Hill Grace Note and CH.
 Talbot Hill’s Razzle Dazzle, both breeder/owner-handled and both just seven months old at the time.
 Most special to me is Herbie, multiple BIS/BISS CH.
 Talbot Hill’s Thyme After Time.
 Herbie was the #2 15″ Beagle in the U.S. in 2008 (All Systems), Select Dog at the 2010 Nationals, and the first red & white beagle in the history of the breed to win multiple Best in Shows.

 I enjoy the sport of purebred dogs; not for the ribbons and the rankings, but for the opportunity to travel, to see friends who share a similar passion, and to see beautiful dogs.
 A battle with non-Hodgkins Lymphoma in 2008, and its aftermath, has caused me to focus less on the “sport” of purebred dogs in recent years and more on the “art” of breeding purebred dogs….which, to be honest, is where my heart truly lies.
 I returned to breeding in 2015 through the gift of a bitch from my own bloodlines and I strive to breed healthy, happy, beautiful dogs that can excel in the show ring, the field or performance arena, and on the family couch.
 Thank you to the breeders who have made Talbot Hill beagles a part of their breeding programs and to the families who have made Talbot Hill beagles a part of their homes.

 National Beagle Club of America – Supporting Member and Judge’s Education Breed Mentor